christophevg/christophe.vg/about/_posts/2013-06-01-ASocialNetworks.markdown

   image: /about/images/header/social.jpg
 ---

 _Note: This thing is already quite old and just like social networks, I've also evolved and moved on.
-So I've annotated the first paragraph to represent my actual current presence on social media.
+So I've annotated the first paragraph (only) to represent my actual current presence on social media.
 The ideas in this thing... are still, more than ever valid ;-)_

 Unlike <strike>some</strike> many among you, I see so called socials networks as a necessary evil.
-Yes I have a <strike>Google+ account</strike>, yes I have a <strike>Twitter account</strike>, yes I even have a <strike>Facebook account</strike>.
-Today an <strike>Instagram account</strike> is still active.
+Yes I have an {% include external link="https://instagram.com/homemadebycvg" title="Instagram" %}, {% include external link="https://x.com/homemadebycvg" title="X" %} and even {% include external link="https://www.facebook.com/homemadebycvg" title="Facebook" %} account, yet they serve solely as social feeds for my online content.
+In a way, they are merely another entry point to everything {% include external link="https://homemadebycvg.com" title="Homemade by CVG" %}.

 Let's work ourselves up from the lowest ...
 I'm on Facebook, also known as the privacy whore, because for some strange reason, my fellow students think it's